vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 * Paper invoice: Include a QR code with unique URL for the customer, same as above.

-## How can I move agreements between organizations and sale units?
+## How can I move agreements between merchants and sale units?

 Merchants sometimes need to move customer agreements from one organization number ("orgno") to another, or from one sale unit